- The Trust

 Finally, locals can participate in a spot of shopping with household retailers sprinkled throughout a High Street still basking in the glow of a £2 million overhaul.
 Best of all perhaps, Bromsgrove boasts a selection of widely revered cafes and pubs that truly foster a sense of community.

-St John’s Court is also based within Bromsgrove and we are proud of our rating of 'Outstanding' by the Care Quality Commission in 2017.
+St John’s Court is based within Bromsgrove and we are proud of our rating of 'Outstanding' by the Care Quality Commission.

 All bedrooms come complete with en suite facilities.
 Friends and family are encouraged to visit at any time.